sunsmarterjie/iTPN/FINETUNE.md

     --data_path ${IMAGENET_DIR}
 ```

+OR

-or you can run with
+you can run with
 Script for iTPN-B:
 ```bash
 python -m torch.distributed.launch --nnodes 4 --nproc_per_node=8 main_finetune.py \